Limite: Plot

 In Limite, a man and two women are stranded in a rowboat, drifting aimlessly at sea.
 Tired and without hope, they stop rowing and let the currents take them.
 As they float, their pasts are revealed through flashbacks, each marked by changes in the music.

 One woman, a seamstress, escaped from prison with the help of a guard.
 She tried to start over in a new city but had to flee again when she saw in the newspapers that the police were still looking for her.
 The other woman left her unhappy marriage to an alcoholic pianist, tired of his coldness and lack of care.
 The man, a widower, shares that he fell in love with a married woman.
 Later, while visiting his late wife’s grave, he learned from the woman’s husband that she had leprosy.

-As they drift, their situation grows more desperate.
-The man jumps into the sea to retrieve a floating barrel of water but disappears beneath the waves.
-Left alone, the two women struggle to survive.
-Tensions rise, and one woman attacks the other in a fit of anger.
-A storm hits, destroying the boat.
-In the end, only one woman survives, clinging to the wreckage as the sea takes the others.

 Background

 The image of handcuffs in Limite is a recreation of a photograph by André Kertész.

 In August 1929, Peixoto was in Paris, on a summer break from his studies in England, when he saw a photograph by André Kertész of two handcuffed male hands around the neck of a woman who is gazing at the camera.
 This became the "generative" or "Protean" image for Limite.
 The film's unusual structure has kept the film in the margins of most film histories, where it has been known mainly as a provocative and legendary cult film.